 - Piroxicam has been shown to have some effect against canine oral squamous cell carcinoma.7

-- Electrochemotherapy showed to be promising in different types of oral cancer.4,12
+- Electrochemotherapy is promising in different types of oral cancer.4,12

-- Combination doxorubicin and toceranib phosphate (Palladia) may be a good option for both mouth and nose cancers13.
+- Combination of doxorubicin and toceranib phosphate (Palladia) may be a good option for both mouth and nose cancers.13

-Radiation therapy is commonly used in oral cancers, because it can address the area better than surgery can.
+Radiation therapy is commonly used in oral cancers because it can address the compact and complex mouth area better than surgery.